How to Manage Meniere's Disease Naturally

 You should seek the advice of a doctor immediately if you are unsure whether the symptoms you are experiencing are due to Meniere's disease.
 Other than managing Meniere's naturally, they may prescribe medicine which could alleviate the symptoms.
 They will not be able to cure the disease completely.
 There is some belief that allergies may be the cause of the disease.
 Although it is inconclusive you may be prescribed antihistamines to help.
 Natural remedies such as ginkgo biloba and vitamin C supplements might also be beneficial.
 They can help increase antibodies and blood systems which help the symptoms of Meniere's disease.

-If the problem persists, especially if it spreads to the other ear, then surgery may be a course of action.
+If the problem persists then surgery may be a course of action.
 This is often the case if it spreads to the outer ear.
-The fluid which builds up in the ear does so in something called the endolymphatic sac, so surgery might help to drain fluid from this area.
+The fluid which builds up in the ear does so in something called the endolymphatic sac.
+Surgery might help to drain fluid from this area.
 This could involve inserting a shunt or even full removal of the sac.

 This article is merely informative, oneHOWTO does not have the authority to prescribe any medical treatments or create a diagnosis.
 We invite you to visit your doctor if you have any type of condition or pain.

 If you'd like to read similar articles to How to Manage Meniere's Disease Naturally, we recommend you browse around our Diseases & secondary effects category.